RomainDeschampsFR/CarcassYieldTweaker/README.md

 # Carcass Yield Tweaker

+Planned Features:
+* Change Carcass Decay Rates - (NOT YET IMPLEMENTED)

-Features:
+New Features:
-* Change amount of available Meat, Guts, and  Hide/Feathers upon killing any animal in The Long Dark
 * Change Fat to Meat Ratio for each animal
-* Change the size of quartering bags and the quartering waste amount
 * Change the time it takes to quarter each animal
 * Change the time it takes to harvest meat from thawed and frozen carcasses (global multiplier))
 * Change the time it take to harvest guts (global multiplier)
 * Change the time it take to harvest hides and feathers (per animal)

+Features:
+* Change amount of available Meat, Guts, and  Hide/Feathers upon killing any animal in The Long Dark
+* Change the size of quartering bags and the quartering waste amount

 * Thanks to JoshuaAC the original creator of this mod (UseableMeatMod).